ngworker/lumberjack-next/CONTRIBUTING.md

 The version in our package.json gets copied to the one we publish, and users need the latest of these.
 ```

-## ESLint Parser
+## ESLint parser

-Because our project counts with an small number of libraries, we choose to configure the ESLint Typescript parser in the global ESLint.

-However,if a performance issue is detected while running the ESLint commands or while seeing the ESLint recommendations in our IDEs, we should move the ESLint Parser configuration to be per project instead of global.

-Per project ESLint configurations is the Nrwl/Nx recommendation.
+As this workspace has a small amount of projects, we opt in to use the ESLint TypeScript parser globally (see the `parser` option in `.eslintrc.json`) in order to enable type-depending lint rules such as some from SonarLint.